oconnor-ryan/E2E2/README.md

     - If using Approach 1 in Encryption section:
       - Make sure the password key stored on the database is NOT THE SAME as the one used to decrypt the private key.
 Use a different salt for the AES key derived from the password so that the password key cannot be used to decrypt the user's private key.

+3. Passwordless Authentification
+  - Options:
+    - Possession factors
+      - Use TOTP Protocol for generating One-Time Passwords (limited per device)
+      - Email / SMS magic links may work, but that requires giving up a email address or phone number, and I don't want to pay for a email / SMS service.
+Also, we don't know how secure these emails/phone numbers are.
+    - Use private key (certificate).
+When first creating account, force the user to copy the private key and put it in a safe spot, similar to autogenerating a password.
+When logging in, the server randomly generates a long string, encrypts it with the user's public key, and sends it back to the user.
+If the user can decrypt the message and send the message back to the server, the server can confirm that this is indeed the correct user.
+Session cookie will be used for identify the user after this.
+      - May need to use separate public/private key pair from the one used to encrypt symmetric encryption keys used for messaging.

 ## Examples Of Similar Projects